Hampton Park

 One of the notable features of Hampton Park are its beautiful live oak trees that provide ample shade throughout the grounds.
 Many of these trees are centuries old, with sprawling branches that sometimes reach down to touch the earth.

-The gardens here are well-maintained, with beds featuring different blooms during the year.
-Spring is especially nice when azaleas, camellias, and other flowering plants add color across the landscape.
+The central pond has become a haven for waterfowl, attracting ducks, geese, and various bird species.
+The gardens are well-maintained year-round, with spring being especially pleasant when azaleas, camellias, and other flowering plants add color across the landscape.

 Community Hub

+Hampton Park acts as a community gathering spot for locals and visitors alike, where people come to escape the urban hustle, whether for exercise, picnicking, or simply spending time outdoors.
 All year long, the park hosts numerous events - from weddings and family reunions to community gatherings and seasonal celebrations.
-The Memorial Day concert draws large crowds with its patriotic music set against the park's beautiful backdrop.
+The Memorial Day concert draws large crowds with its patriotic music set against the park's mature live oaks and gardens.

 Recreation Opportunities